timsenecal/htdb/README.md

 php with postgresql support,
 perl

+for using this to view media files on a chromecast, it uses vlc, and to get status information and to discover available chromecast devices, it uses the following github code:

 optional support for gathering tv schedule via zap2xml.pl script. optional support for recording shows via the hdhomerun extend or duo. optional support for watching videos or live tv (via hdhomerun) on chromecast enabled TV.